neondatabase/website/content/docs/guides/grafbase.md

 - `grafbase/resolvers/add-product-visit.js`
 - `grafbase/resolvers/product/price.js`

-You can use the following command to create the files:
+You can use the following commands to create the files:

 ```bash
 cd grafbase